aiklyra/aiklyra/README.md

 # Aethra python package

-**ConvoLens** is a Python client library that provides a simple interface to your FastAPI-powered conversation analysis API.
+**Aethra** is a Python client library that provides a simple interface to your FastAPI-powered conversation analysis API.
 It allows developers to easily submit conversation data for clustering and analysis **without** needing to configure the API’s base URL.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)